esbtools/event-handler/README.md

 (you will need to create an account), with the OSSRH community project, choose "Task" type (not "New Project"), and simply ask for permissions to push to org.esbtools releases and snapshots.
 A currently permitted member may be asked to comment to confirm.
+2. Make sure lightblue entity class versions are not SNAPSHOT-ed.
-2. mvn release:prepare
+3. mvn release:prepare
-3. Set versions appropriately, and name the tag simply "event-handler-#.#.#" (instead of event-handler-parent-#.#.#)
+4. Set versions appropriately, and name the tag simply "event-handler-#.#.#" (instead of event-handler-parent-#.#.#)
-4. mvn release:perform
+5. mvn release:perform
-5. Bump interproject dependencies to use latest versions (more intuitive to develop everything together).
+6. Bump interproject dependencies to use latest versions (more intuitive to develop everything together).
 For example. lightblue module depends on lib.
 Bump this dependency to latest lib SNAPSHOT.